mathieu-celerier/kinova-ball-balancing-rl/docs/environment/mdp.md

 - ball XY reset in `[-0.02, 0.02] m`
 - ball Z offset `0.05 m`
+- ball release delay in `[0.0, 0.25] s`
 - randomized initial ball linear and angular velocity
 - ball mass scaling in `[0.7, 1.3]`
 - PD gain scaling in `[0.95, 1.05]`
 - robot inertial randomization in `[0.9, 1.1]` for selected fields

+The reset now behaves as a suspended drop rather than an immediate free-fall at reset:

+- the ball is positioned above the racquet at reset
+- a per-environment release delay is sampled
+- the robot is free to move during that delay
+- the ball is held relative to the racquet until release
+- after release, gravity and the sampled reset velocity take over

 During training only, the ball also receives interval velocity kicks every `0.4-1.0 s`.